5–10 Minute Math Warm-Ups for Busy Mornings (Grades 2–4)

 Using a timer if needed

-📝 If you used a logic puzzle as your warm-up, here’s a simple 30-second Math Talk prompt to extend the thinking:
+📝 If you used a logic puzzle as your math warm-up, here’s a simple 30-second Math Talk prompt to extend the thinking:

 “Which clue helped you get started, and why?”